 - Lit. from the body of this death

 The Spirit-led Life of the Righteous in Christ

 8 There is therefore now no condemnation for those who are in Christ Jesus.
 2 For the law of the Spirit of life in Christ Jesus has set you1 free from the law of sin and death.
-3 For what the Law could not do, weak as it was through the flesh, God did: Sending his own Son in the likeness of sinful flesh, and to address sin, he condemned sin in the flesh, 4 that the righteous requirement of the Law might be fulfilled in us, who no longer walk according to the flesh, but according to the Spirit.
-5 For those who live2 according to the flesh set their minds on the things of the flesh; but those who live according to the Spirit, on the things of the Spirit.
+3 For what the Law could not do, weak as it was through the flesh, God did: Sending his own Son in the likeness of sinful flesh, and for the purpose of addressing sin, he condemned sin in the flesh, 4 so that the righteous requirement of the Law might be fulfilled in us, who no longer walk according to the flesh, but according to the Spirit.
+5 For those who live2 according to the flesh, set their minds on the things of the flesh; but those who live according to the Spirit, on the things of the Spirit.
 6 For the mind set on the flesh is death, but the mind set on the Spirit is life and peace.
-7 For the mind set on the flesh is hostile towards God: It will not3 subject itself to the Law of God because it isn’t even able to do so.
+7 For the mind set on the flesh is hostile towards God: It will not3 subject itself to the Law of God, for it is not even able to do so.
 8 Thus,4 those who are in the flesh cannot please God.

 9 But you are not in the flesh, but in the Spirit, if indeed the Spirit of God dwells in you.
 Now if anyone does not have the Spirit of Christ, he does not belong to him.
 10 But if Christ is in you, though the body is dead because of sin, the Spirit is life5 because of righteousness.
 11 But if the Spirit of him who raised Jesus from the dead dwells in you, then he who raised Christ Jesus from the dead will also give life to your mortal bodies through his Spirit who dwells in you.